-Risk of cardiovascular death doubled in women with high calcium intakeFebruary 12th, 2013 in Cardiology
+Risk of cardiovascular death doubled in women with high calcium intakeFebruary 12, 2013 in Medicine & Health / Cardiology

 High intakes of calcium (corresponding to diet and supplements) in women are associated with a higher risk of death from all causes, but cardiovascular disease in particular, compared with women with lower calcium intake, a study published on bmj.com suggests.

 However, recent trials have indicated a higher risk of ischemic heart disease and stroke with calcium supplements but this was not observed in another trial and few studies have examined this association.